cilsat/scribe/doc/draft.md

 # Abstract

-Online speaker diarization is the process of determining 'who spoke when' given an ongoing conversation or audio stream, in contrast to the offline scenario where the conversation has concluded and the entire file is available.
+Online speaker diarization and identification is the process of determining 'who spoke when' given an ongoing conversation or audio stream, in contrast to the offline scenario where the conversation has concluded and the entire file is available.
+Online identification is required when speaker identities need to be determined during or directly after speech, for instance in the automatic transcription of live broadcasts and of some meetings.
-The process of constructing an Indonesian language online speaker identification system is explored, from corpus development to software design and testing.
+The process of constructing an Indonesian language online speaker identification system is explored, from design, corpus development, to experimentation.
 The system conducts speaker identification directly on low-energy separated segments and employs a rolling window of time-weighted average likelihoods to improve accuracy, resulting in a system with a latency of one speaker segment for predictions.
-Experimentation against a standard baseline offline system resulted in speaker error rates (SER) of 25.5% and 19.3% for the proposed online and baseline offline systems, respectively.
+Experimentation against a standard baseline offline system resulted in speaker error rates (SER) of 25.5% and 18.5% for the proposed online and baseline offline systems, respectively.

 *Keywords*: Speaker identification, Indonesian, online, average window